Vigneshhh27/Vigneshhh27/README.md

 👋 Hi, I’m Vignesh (@Vigneshhh27)!

-👀 Passionate about all things Electronics and Embedded Systems
+👀 Passionate about anything in Electronics and Embedded Systems

 🌱 Currently exploring embedded design, microcontrollers, and the magic of circuits